 About 40 French commandos who landed on inflatable speedboats had faced off with 30 Comorian soldiers and at least four mercenaries at 2 a.m., said Capt.
 Robert Pellegrin, who commanded the assault.

 Several Puma helicopters buzzed in close over rooftops.
 Gunfire resonated throughout the city, and three French warships could be seen offshore.

 Shots also were heard near Hahaya International Airport and the Kandani military barracks, 3 1/2 miles north of Moroni, where Denard’s men have held President Said Mohamed Djohar since Thursday.

-Several people were injured, including French reporter Christophe Gautier of VSD magazine and French photographer Patrick Durant of the Sygma agency.
+The injured included French reporter Christophe Gautier of VSD magazine and French photographer Patrick Durant of the Sygma agency.

 Coup leaders had hoped to turn over control to a civilian leadership and avoid a fight with France.
 But an alliance of political leaders expected to assume control of the Comoros Islands collapsed Tuesday because of disagreement over what role Denard and other mercenaries would play.